 Diana Zeitzer Communications Expert

 Diana Zeitzer is a disability policy and communications consultant with more than 20 years of experience in public relations and partnership development, with an emphasis on disability and employment issues.
-Diana is based in the Washington, D.C. area where she works as a Disability Outreach and Content Manager for Concepts, Inc., a communications firm specializing in promoting federal government programs designed to increase the inclusion of people with disabilities in the workplace.
+Diana is based in the Washington, D.C. area where she works as a Project Director and Social Media Manager for Concepts, Inc., a communications firm specializing in promoting federal government programs designed to increase the inclusion of people with disabilities in the workplace.

-At Concepts, she helps create, plan and execute public education and awareness campaigns that promote the employment of people with disabilities, including the Campaign for Disability Employment, a U.S. Department of Labor initiative that is working to change attitudes about disability and employment.
-Her works includes developing and implementing communications campaigns; managing social media platforms and website content; building partnerships with federal, state and local government agencies and nonprofit organizations; and creating outreach materials such as brochures and fact sheets.
+At Concepts, she is the project director for Concepts' work on the Employer Assistance and Resource Network on Disability Inclusion (EARN), in collaboration with Cornell University's Yang-Tan Institute on Employment and Disability.
+She also acts as the social media manager for the Campaign for Disability Employment (CDE), a public education campaign working to change attitudes about employment of people with disabilities.
+Both EARN and the CDE are initiatives of the U.S. Department of Labor's Office of Disability Employment Policy that are focused on promoting employment of people with disabilities.
+Her work includes creating and executing communications campaigns; managing social media platforms and website content; building and maintaining partnerships with federal, state and local government agencies and nonprofit organizations; and creating outreach materials such as brochures and fact sheets.
 Prior to joining Concepts, Diana acted as a communications consultant for the United States International Council on Disabilities (USICD), a nonprofit disability rights organization based in Washington, D.C.
 Earlier in her career, Diana spent four years as an account manager at Widmeyer Communications, where she supported nonprofit and government clients, including the U.S. Department of Education’s Office of Special Education Programs.